 Squarespace charges a monthly fee and transaction fees.
 Squarespace is a good option for beginners looking to host their own storefront.

-Pixpa is a great squarespace alternative for building your online portfolio.
+Check out other squarespace alternatives for building your online portfolio.

 WooCommerce is an eCommerce platform that is free to download.
 However, it isn't a website builder, so you'll have to build your own website separately and then add on WooCommerce.